What do you do when someone dies

-If the death was unexpected, you will need to call the police and ambulance services immediately by dialling 999.
+You will need to call the police and ambulance services immediately by dialling 999.
 The operator will provide instructions on what you need to do, including establishing whether you can try to resuscitate the person.
 The paramedics, upon arrival, will either attempt resuscitation, or confirm the death.

 If the cause of death is unknown, it is important you leave the area untouched (apart from any attempt at resuscitation).
 Call emergency services for assistance.
 An ambulance will normally take the deceased to the hospital mortuary.
 The police may make sure that the death was not suspicious.

-The hospital will usually issue a medical certificate and formal notice.
+In this scenario, the hospital will usually issue a medical certificate and formal notice.
 The deceased will usually be kept in the hospital mortuary until the funeral directors or relatives arrange a chapel of rest, or for the body to be taken home.
 Before a death can be formally registered, a doctor will need to issue a medical certificate giving the cause of death.
 In hospital, this is usually done by a hospital doctor, who will hand the certificate to you in a sealed envelope addressed to the Registrar of Births, Deaths and Marriages.
 You will also be given a notice, explaining how to register the death.
 There is no charge for either of these.
 If the person has not been seen by a hospital doctor, their GP may be able to issue a certificate instead.
 A hospital may ask you for permission to carry out a post-mortem examination to learn more about the cause of death.
 You do not have to agree to this.

+In the unfortunate circumstances of someone passing away while abroad, you should contact the British Consulate.
+If you’re on a package holiday, please tell your tour operator.
 The British Consulate will help you with all the arrangements, including dealing with the authorities, registering the death and repatriating the deceased back home.
 It is important to note that a funeral cannot be conducted until the coroner’s inquest has been completed and cause of death established.

 The death should be registered by one of the following (in order of priority):